liamwilley/emerald/_posts/2016-03-08-What-is-Tech-Going-to-Look-Like-in-2020?.md

 ---
-title: What is Tech Going to Look Like in 2020?
+title: WHAT IS TECH GOING TO LOOK LIKE IN 2020?
 ---

 As graduation approaches, I’ve desired to think back on my years at MIT and reflect on how my outlook on tech has changed.